This post, What Does Certified Gluten-Free Mean?, may contain affiliate links. It was last updated June 2019.

 The world of gluten-free shopping is confusing and unfortunately isn’t regulated as well as it could be.

 That’s why it’s more important than ever to be an educated, smart gluten-free shopper.
-You must know and understand these seals, and not allow yourself to be duped by slick designs and tricky marketing messages.
-You must decode the truth, take the time to learn about what is and isn’t safe, and be an advocate for change in your community.
+You must know and understand what different gluten-free claims and seals mean, and not allow yourself to be duped by slick designs and tricky marketing messages.